Skip to main content

 You just fed your baby, changed them, and they've been awake for — what, forty minutes?
 An hour?
 You're staring at them wondering if they're tired yet, if it's too soon to try a nap, or if putting them down now means a fifteen-minute disaster.

-That guessing game is one of the hardest parts of the newborn stage.
+That guessing game is one of the hardest parts of the first year.
 And it has a name: the wake window.
 Understanding this one concept can shift a lot of the uncertainty out of your day — and your night.

 A wake window is the amount of time a baby can comfortably stay awake between sleep periods.
 Newborns (0–1 month) typically manage 30–60 minutes.
 By 3–4 months, that stretches to about 1.25–2.5 hours.
 By 10–12 months, many babies can stay awake 3–6 hours between naps.
 The window grows gradually as their nervous system matures.

 Timing matters because of how infant sleep works.
 Put a baby down too early — before they've built up enough sleep pressure — and they may fight the nap or wake after one short cycle.
-Wait too long, and they tip into overtiredness, which floods their system with cortisol and actually makes it harder to fall asleep, not easier.
+Wait too long, and they tip into overtiredness, which floods their system with cortisol and adrenaline — the same hormones that help adults pull all-nighters — and actually makes it harder to fall asleep, not easier.

 The goal isn't rigid scheduling.
 It's having a rough sense of how long your baby can handle being awake so you can time your attempts with the grain of their biology instead of against it.